weihaolun/UFO-Analysis/README.md

 ### Drawback

 The users must have basic knowledge of the data before conducting a search.
 For example, the user must know the available date, cities, states, countries, and shapes in the dataset in order to get data returned.
-If the users randomly type a city she/he wants to search for, for instance, Honolulu, she/he will get nothing returned.
+If the users randomly type a city that she/he wants to search for, for instance, Honolulu, she/he will get nothing returned becasue Honolulu is not available in the dataset.

 ### Recommendations

--	To address the drawback above, it would be better if there’s a drop-down menu/list for each filter.
+-	To address above drawback, it would be better if there’s a drop-down menu/list for each filter.
 Therefore, the users will know available elements within each filter to avoid typing invalid input.
--	It would be a more optimal user experience if there is a button in Filter Search Section.
+-	It would be a more optimal user experience if there is a button at the bottom of Filter Search Section to confirm the search action.
 -	Another recommendation for development in the future is that we can remove the Filter Search Section and implement drop-down filter menu on the table header.
-Each filter has a drop-down, users and filter the data directly in the table.
+Each filter has a drop-down, users would be able to filter the data directly in the table.